BDC Hamburger Icon

 When training your employees, it’s essential to use as many real-life examples and situational experiences as possible.
 If everything is a drill, they won’t be able to transfer much of what they learn from training sessions.

-Let trainees shadow employees, field phone calls and get a taste of actual experiences.
-When combined with drills and exercises, these real-life experiences can facilitate a better transfer of learning and help to develop leadership capabilities.
+To help trainees gain experience, let them shadow employees, field phone calls and get a taste of real-world situations.
+When combined with drills and exercises, these real-life experiences can facilitate a better transfer of learning and help develop leadership skills.

 3. Get buy-in from managers and other stakeholders.

-Managers should be part of their future employees’ training.
-They know precisely how their department operates, and they may prefer specific protocols that human resources personnel are unaware of.
-Managers can share expectations with new hires and explain experiences they may encounter.
+Managers should be involved in their future employees’ training.
+They know precisely how their department operates and may prefer specific protocols that the HR department is unaware of.
+Managers can share expectations with new hires and explain any experiences they may encounter.

-If the employee needs to interact with other departments, those department managers should also ideally be part of the training program.
+If an employee must interact with other departments, those department managers should also ideally be part of the training program.
 For example, if you’re training your shipping people, have sales managers instruct them on notifying salespeople about when their customers’ orders have shipped.
-This boosts efficiency while preventing silos within the company where one department doesn’t know what’s happening in other areas of the company.
+This cross-departmental cooperation boosts efficiency while preventing silos within the company, where one department doesn’t know what’s happening in other areas of the company.

 4. Provide post-training support.

-At the end of the training program, conduct a post-training briefing where you ensure employees understand how they should apply the skills they’ve learned.
+At the end of a training program, conduct a post-training briefing to ensure employees understand how to apply the skills they’ve learned.
 Set goals for how they will apply their knowledge moving forward.

 It’s also essential to provide participants with ongoing, accessible support.
-They should have resources where they can ask questions, review concepts and communicate when they’re having trouble transferring knowledge to their job.
+They should have resources where they can ask questions, review concepts and communicate when they have trouble transferring knowledge to their jobs.

 5. Pair new hires with a mentor.

 After the training program, pair a new hire with a mentor in their department.
-The mentors should be someone who has been in the position for a while and can show the new team member the ropes.
-The mentoring period can be for a limited amount of time, just until the new person feels comfortable doing the job.
+The mentor should be someone who has been in the position for a while and can show the new team member the ropes.
+The mentoring period can be limited – just until the new person feels comfortable doing the job.

 It’s crucial that the mentor has a lighter workload during this time so they don’t feel pressured, overburdened or resentful of the new hire for taking their time and attention.